Nathn/AREA/docs/Add a service.md

 You can now head to [localhost:8081/new](http://localhost:8081/new) (connected as a user) and try to click the button.<br />
 After the OAuth screen is closed, the button should change color and the tokens should be stored in the user document in the database.<br />
 If it didn't work, open the Network tab of the developer tools and look for a 400 status code.

+Once everything is properly working, you can start adding [actions](./Add%20an%20action.md) and [reactions](./Add%20a%20reaction.md) !